Fame and Ultrafame: Measuring and comparing daily levels of `being talked about' for United States' presidents, their rivals, God, countries, and K-pop: Introduction

 As we will show for these political figures, Trump has enjoyed singularly transcendent fame---what we will call lexical ultrafame---within our time period of interest.
 Trump has only been overmatched by one other entity of any kind: The K-pop (Korean pop) band BTS~\cite{BTSname}, and we find that we are obliged to include them in our analyses.
 BTS's ultrafame more generally reflects the real power that K-pop and K-pop fandom has attained as a global cultural, social, and political force~\cite{aisyah2017a,dal2018a,anderson2018a,wikipedia-bts-impact2019a}.
 Extraordinarily, both Trump and BTS have occupied levels of lexical fame that the most basic function words of language occupy.
 To give a sense of what we will uncover, the median rank (which we explain below) for the word `trump' during Trump's presidency has been around $\zipfrank$=180, akin to that of words like `after', `would', and `man', while the median rank for BTS's Twitter handle, `@bts\_twt', has tracked near $\zipfrank$=90, a rank typical of the words `has', `more', and `da'.

 There are many ways to gauge fame such as direct polls, mentions on social media, and rates of internet searches.
 While including an array of distinct measures would be ideal, we limit ourselves here to the social media platform that is Twitter.
 We will thus endeavor to perform our analyses with great care for one well-defined, if sprawling, realm of public discourse.

+To be explicit, Twitter is of course just one large online space that provides a single source of text data for measuring the relative prevalence of terms.
+While we would argue that Twitter is notable for its reach and observed impact on social and political systems, we would never suggest that measurements of fame derived from the platform are all encompassing.
+As will show, our measurement of day-scale fame time series on Twitter functions well for generating computationally-aided historical timelines.
+It is our hope that our in-depth analysis of fame on Twitter will serve as a touch point for other measurements of fame (e.g., using Google Trends, Wikipedia, books, etc.).

 For our purposes here, we will define lexical fame of any given entity by the daily counts and Zipfian ranks for 1-grams (words, hashtags, user handles, etc.) pertaining to that entity.
 For example, Barack Obama's lexical fame will be registered by counts and ranks for `barack', `obama', and `@barackobama'.
 For a few 1-grams on specific days, we will report on fame levels at the 15 minute time scale.
 We also limit ourselves to 1-grams, reserving full analyses of $n$-grams for $n \ge 2$ for future work, though we will mention a few observations for 2-grams for specific days.

 We deliver the remainder of our paper as follows.
 In Sec.~\ref{sec:ultrafame.data} we describe our Twitter data set and the data-wrangling part of our analysis, reserving details for Sec.~\ref{sec:ultrafame.methods} at the end.
 We present our core results in Sec.~\ref{sec:ultrafame.results}.
 In Sec.~\ref{subsec:ultrafame.timeseries}, we first examine time series and histograms for ranks of Twitter mentions for our six political figures and the K-pop band BTS.
 In Sec.~\ref{subsec:ultrafame.comparisons}, we then make comparative analyses of mentions across figures and across calendar years and the eight weeks leading up to the US\ elections.
 Our work is observational and descriptive---a fundamental aspect of basic science---and we will not move toward prediction here.
 We close with concluding remarks in Sec.~\ref{sec:concludingremarks}.
 We have also constructed our figures and captions to be as self-contained as possible for those readers who may not wish to read the main text, and by inclusion, this sentence.